It's Rush Limbaugh, this, the Excellence in Broadcasting Network.

 Hey, I've got a beef to pick with you, man.

-Uh what I what I've been saying is that people like you had better stand up and stop what's going on over in Copenhagen because all of science is being corrupted by these political hacks masquerading as scientists.
+What I've been saying is that people like you had better stand up and stop what's going on over in Copenhagen because all of science is being corrupted by these political hacks masquerading as scientists.

 Very good.

-You know, I I get that.
+You know, I get that.

-Now science has become I've got a great speech.
+Now, science has become, I've got a great speech.

-Everything that's what a lot of science has become.
+And that's what a lot of science has become.

 A wag.

-That's the acronym for it, a wild ass guess.
+That's the acronym for it, a wild-ass guess.

 And that's what these climate researchers are doing, just guessing.

-They got these equations that look all brilliant and smart, and they plug phony numbers into them because there are no real numbers to plug in.
+They plug phony numbers into them because there are no real numbers to plug in.

 Everything's made up.

-You remember that scene, folks?
+Remember that scene, folks?

 1991.

-Carl Sagan went on TV and predicted a nuclear winter that summer would not ever exist that year for many parts of the globe.
+Carl Sagan, who was not even really a scientist, Carl Sagan went on TV and predicted a nuclear winter, that summer would not ever exist that year for many parts of the globe.

-And of course he was dead wrong.
+And of course, he was dead wrong.

-Totally dead wrong, but he had an equation with phony numbers plugged into it.
+But he had an equation with phony numbers plugged into it.

 So it is a problem.